-- Children have 'talking partners' in order to share their ideas, knowledge and learning. - There are high expectations for all children which are made clear in lessons. - There are opportunities for all children to work independently, in small groups or as a class. - Feedback is given (verbal or written) and is used to move pupils on in their learning. - There are opportunities for children to reflect on their work and correct or improve it further. - There is an emphasis on talk for writing and storytelling to help children internalise language structures. - All classes are supported by teaching assistants for at least part of the day. - Topic homework is set each term for all children. - Keyboard lessons are available once a week (for a small fee). - Regular school trips take place and are linked to the topic the class are following.
+- We make opportunities for all children to learn through paired and group discussion.
+Children have 'talking partners' in order to share their ideas, knowledge and learning. - There are high expectations for all children which are made clear in lessons. - There are opportunities for all children to work independently, in small groups or as a class. - Feedback is given (verbal or written) and is used to move pupils on in their learning. - There are opportunities for children to reflect on their work and correct or improve it further. - All classes are supported by teaching assistants for at least part of the day. - Whole school Blooms homework is set each term for all children. - Keyboard lessons are available once a week (for a small fee). - Regular school trips take place and are linked to the topic the class are following.
 Occasionally other trips are provided to help develop children's wider understanding of the world.

-- Read, Write, Inc 1:1 or small group tutoring is targeted to give extra phonics support for children who are experiencing difficulties learning to read and write in Key Stage 1. - Read, Write, Inc Fresh Start or Easyread is used to support children in Key Stage 2 who are experiencing difficulties learning to read and write. - Pre-teaching sessions or sessions to consolidate learning after whole class teaching are used to support children when learning new concepts and skills. - Maths intervention is used to help children experiencing difficulties in maths lessons. - Individual behaviour systems and rewards are discussed and agreed with parents and carers. - ICT resources are used to support learning if appropriate.
+- responses are required if it is needed. - Read, Write, Inc 1:1 or small group tutoring is targeted to give extra phonics support for children who are experiencing difficulties learning to read and write in Key Stage 1. - Read, Write, Inc Fresh Start, Nessy, Clicker or Easyread is used to support children in Key Stage 2 who are experiencing difficulties learning to read and write. - Pre-teaching sessions or sessions to consolidate learning after whole class teaching are used to support children when learning new concepts and skills. - Maths intervention is used to help children experiencing difficulties in maths lessons. - Individual behaviour systems and rewards are discussed and agreed with parents and carers. - ICT resources are used to support learning if appropriate.